 People get knee replacements to address chronic pain, But, a knee replacement is not always a cure for pain.
 Indeed, it can bring on more knee pain, which can spread to your hips and back.

-Knee replacement surgery has serious risks.
-The data suggests that as many as one in three people suffer chronic pain as a result of a knee replacement.
+This surgery has serious risks.
+The data suggests that as many as one in three people suffer chronic pain as a result of a knee surgery.
 About 20% of people who have the procedure are unhappy with the result.

 You may not want to get a knee replacement if you have mild arthritis.
 A BMJ study found that quality of life does not tend to improve for people with mild arthritis.